A junior referee will be assigned as Center Ref. Coaches are NOT permitted on the field unless invited by the referee for an injury or other concern.

 GKs that cross midfield before touching the ground or another player will result in a free kick for the opposing team from the center spot.

 Yes.
-Foul throw will result in a re-throw.
+Foul throw will result in a re-throw with instruction.

 All direct.
 No Penalty Kicks.
 No restarts may take place in the Goal Box.